Cost-Effective Strategies for Infectious Diseases: A Multi-Objective Framework with an Interactive Dashboard: Introduction

 \section{Introduction}

-During the COVID-19 pandemic, governments faced a trade-off between minimizing infections and reducing the economic burden of non-pharmaceutical interventions such as lockdowns and gathering restrictions \cite{TradeOff}.
-Identifying an optimal strategy was challenging, as multiple possible strategies may satisfy the Pareto optimality in terms of health and economic costs \cite{HealthEconomy,EconoEvalDifficulty1,EconoEvalDifficulty2,EconoEvalDifficulty3}.
-Decision-makers face two central questions: (1) What is the best intervention strategy to minimize the combined costs of interventions and infections?
-(2) What are the reasonable estimates of these interventions and the associated infection costs?
-In this study, we address these questions using a research framework applied to a COVID-19 case study.

-In recent decades, increasing air travel and the growing concentration of populations in urban areas have accelerated the global spread of infectious diseases, such as SARS, H1N1 influenza, MERS, and COVID-19 \cite{Bogoch2018,Baker2022}.
-Although traditional measures such as isolation, quarantine, and community containment were successfully implemented during the 2003 SARS outbreak \cite{WilderFreedman2020}, most countries were unable to control the spread of COVID-19 by 2020 using these standard measures \cite{LessonFromCOVID}.
-These contrasting outcomes highlight the urgent need for more acceptable and cost-effective intervention strategies, particularly for emerging respiratory infectious diseases for which pharmaceutical interventions may not be immediately available \cite{Behavioural_environmental_social_systems_interventions}.
+In recent decades, increasing air travel and the growing concentration of populations in urban areas have accelerated the global spread of infectious diseases, such as SARS, H1N1 pandemic influenza, MERS, and COVID-19 \cite{Bogoch2018,Baker2022}.
+Although traditional measures such as isolation, quarantine, and community containment were successfully implemented during the 2003 SARS outbreak \cite{WilderFreedman2020}, most countries were unable to suppress the spread of COVID-19 using these standard measures until the implementation of the vaccine \cite{LessonFromCOVID}.
+This discrepancy is largely attributed to the higher intrinsic transmissibility of COVID-19 and the unprecedented scale of global human mobility, which facilitated rapid cross-border seeding before governments recognized the spread of the disease.
+As an example, from the first confirmed case in the world, most countries had COVID-19 cases within 90 days, and unfortunately, there was no vaccine for the disease.
+Therefore, in the world, 1\% of the population was infected, and two million people died within one year.
+Consequently, there is an urgent need to plan an optimal non-pharmaceutical interventions (NPIs) strategy considering the country's situation \cite{Behavioural_environmental_social_systems_interventions}.

-Researchers have studied mathematical modeling, parameter estimation, optimization, and cost-benefit analyses for infectious diseases.
-Compartmental models \cite{compartmentModel1,compartmentModel2}, stochastic models \cite{stochasticModel1,stochasticModel2,stochasticModel3}, agent-based models \cite{agentModel1,agentModel2,agentModel3,agentModel4}, and network models \cite{networkModel1,networkModel2,networkModel3} have been employed to capture infectious diseases transmission dynamics and interactions among individuals.
-Based on these modeling approaches, optimization techniques can identify the most effective nonpharmaceutical or pharmaceutical intervention strategies \cite{optimizeIDM}.
-Optimal control theory has been utilized to determine time-varying nonpharmaceutical interventions (NPIs) that minimize a single objective, typically either disease burden or economic loss \cite{CBA2,OCEpi1,OCEpi2,OCEpi3}.
-To simultaneously minimize infection and intervention costs, multi-objective optimization is adopted to identify Pareto-optimal strategies \cite{MOOEpi1,MOOEpi2,MOOEpi3,MOOEpi4,MOOEpi5}.
-Single-objective optimization requires predefined weights or costs prior to the optimization process, whereas multi-objective optimization does not require such preset parameters, thereby avoiding the need for repeated extensive computational simulations.